ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
 ## TL;DR

 Finally to the agenda: Neural networks.
-In this post we'll cover the categorization problem again using softmax classifier.
+In this post we'll cover categorization problem using softmax classifier.
 All the code in this post is written in Python, version 3.6.
 I've gathered most of the used material from [here](http://cs231n.github.io/).

 ## Neural networks

 Sorry, but this is going to be quite a long post, since there's a lot of stuff we have to go through.
 In the previous posts we've been doing "linear analysis", or we could say that the functions which we've fitted were linear.
-Neural networks enables us to fit non-linear data, which can be a huge advantage in some cases (f.ex. speech & image recognition).
-As before, let's create some data first, so we can visualize the problem.
+Neural networks enables us to fit our functions to non-linear data, which can be a huge advantage in some cases (f.ex. speech & image recognition).
+As before, let's create some data first, so that we can visualize the problem.

 ```python